rabbia67/rabbia67.github.io/README.md

-# Jahangir - Portfolio Website
+# Rabbia Waheed - Portfolio Website

 A modern, responsive portfolio website for Jahangir, a DevOps Engineer & Cloud Solutions Architect.
 Built with React, TypeScript, Vite, and Tailwind CSS.